How to embed content from your documentation

 Embed API lives under

-- passing the exact URL of the section you want to embed
+https://readthedocs.org/api/v3/embed/ URL and accept the URL of the content you want to embed.

-You can click on these links and check the response directly in the browser.
+You can click on the following links and check a live response directly in the browser as examples:

 All relative links to pages contained in the remote content will continue to point at the remote page.